moonblade/Teach-Basics/k8s/README.md

 - ClusterIP, Loadbalancer, Nodeport
 - Connect mongo from different namespace to backend using externalname

-## 6. Persistent volumens and volume claims
+## 6. Persistent volumes and volume claims
 - Setup pvc for mongo to work properly
 - Use bitnami mongo, outsource work, NIH syndrome